sunSeekingGoth/MakeSenseWithObsidian/Tutorial/02_Interface.md

 FROM #toread
 ```
 #### More complex queries
 how many words am I writing on average daily?
-We will answer these questions, and create different "data-vis" things for them when we talk about [[06_Process#3 Dataview|dataview and trackers]]
+We will answer these questions, and create different "data-vis" graphs for them when we talk about [[06_Process#3 Dataview|dataview and trackers]]
 ___
 # 6 Yassification (or making it cute)
 The real reason we're here.
 Obsidian can have themes!